-Figure IV.4: pencil splitting with the additional outer halos when we use a complex configuration with a realistic bathymetry like the global ocean where more than 50 % of points are land points.
+Figure IV.4: pencil splitting with the additional outer halos

+The NEMO model computes equation terms with the help of mask arrays (0 on land points and 1 on sea points).
+It is easily readable and very efficient in the context of a computer with vectorial architecture.
+However, in the case of a scalar processor, computations over the land regions become more expensive in terms of CPU time.
+It is worse when we use a complex configuration with a realistic bathymetry like the global ocean where more than 50 % of points are land points.
 For this reason, a pre-processing tool can be used to choose the mpp domain decomposition with a maximum number of only land points processors, which can then be eliminated.
 (For example, the mpp\optimiz tools, available from the DRAKKAR web site.)
 This optimisation is dependent on the specific bathymetry employed.
 The user then chooses optimal parameters jpni, jpnj and jpnij with $jpnij < jpni \times jpnj$ , leading to the elimination of $jpni \times jpnj - jpnij$ land processors.
 When those parameters are specified in module $par\oce.F90$ , the algorithm in the inimpp2 routine sets each processor's parameters (nbound, nono, noea,...) so that the land-only processors are not taken into account.